Linskii/remote-debug/README.md

     Port: 51041
     Remote Path: /path/to/your/project
     --------------------------

+    To connect from a local VS Code instance, run this on your local machine: ssh -N -L 5678:uc2n805.localdomain:51041 <user@login.hostname>
+    Then, attach the debugger to localhost:5678.

-    Script is paused, waiting for debugger to attach..
+    Script is paused, waiting for debugger to attach...
     ```

 4.  **Connect VS Code**